-- Facilitate opportunities for participants to complete the training plan submitted in the application.
+- Facilitate opportunities for participant to complete the training plan submitted in the application.
 Training activities may include but are not limited to preparation of grant proposals, publications and presentations; development of teaching and mentoring skills; and guidance on career counseling and responsible professional practices.

 Other Important Information

 - Participants are expected to comply with the policies of the host facility regarding the intellectual property rights and dissemination of research information.
 Pursuant to Title 35 U.S. Code, Section 212, no provision of the ORISE Terms of Appointment or any other document to be completed by a participant may contain any provision giving ORISE any rights to inventions made by the participants.
-Host facilities must discuss these policies with applicants and may imposed additional requirements related to intellectual property and dissemination of research information as a condition to conduct research at the facility.
+Host facilities must discuss these policies with applicants and may impose additional requirements related to intellectual property and dissemination of research information as a condition to conduct research at the facility.